columbia-comp-design/columbia-comp-design.github.io/README.md

+## to run locally:
+bundle exec jekyll serve

+## Fuck it!
+I had to do this magic to make it bundle and execute jekyll

+gem 'execjs', '2.7'

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/columbia-comp-design/columbia-comp-design.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.